t-sagara/jageocoder/README.md

 ## ToDos

-### Supporting address changes
+- Supporting address changes

     The functionality to handle address changes due to municipal consolidation, etc. has already been implemented in the C++ version, but will be implemented in this package in the future.

-### Documents for creating own dictionaries
+- Documents for creating own dictionaries

-The detailed procedure for creating a dictionary will be documented in due course.
+    The procedure and tools to create your own dictionary database will be provided as a separate project in the near future.

-To create your own dictionary, create a dictionary file in text format from location reference information, and read it into the database using `AddressTree.read_stream()`.
-There is an unorganized script in `utils/create_database.py` for your reference.

-A script to create a dictionary file in text format from location reference information of MLIT is available in `converter/mlit-isj/`.
-We will organize these scripts in order.

 ## Contributing

 Address notation varies.
 So suggestions for logic improvements are welcome.
 Please submit an issue with examples of address notations in use and how they should be parsed.

 ## Authors